cvg/Hierarchical-Localization/pipelines/4Seasons/README.md

 python3 pipelines/4Seasons/localize.py --sequence [training|validation|test0|test1]
 ```

 The final submission files can be found in `outputs/4Seasons/submission_hloc+superglue/`.
+The script will also evaluate these results if the training or validation sequences are selected.

 ## Results